JiaLinQuan/AppRTC-Android/README.md

 - ringtone / alarm for incoming call

 ##Tests
-- (not tested yet) does app goes in stand by mode during video broadcast
+- (not tested yet) does app go in stand by mode during video broadcast
 - (not tested yet) test reconnect when app goes offline or wifi off (see also: https://github.com/palmerc/SecureWebSockets/issues/13)
 - (ok) test socket stays connected in background mode.